Liquido

-Liquido was a German rock band formed in Sinsheim, Germany in 1996 by four friends: Wolle Maier (drums, programming), Wolfgang Schrödl (vocals, guitar, keyboards, piano), Stefan Schulte-Holthaus (bass) and Tim Eiermann (vocals, guitar).
+Liquido was a German rock band formed in Sinsheim, Germany in 1996 by four friends: Wolfgang „Wolle“ Maier (drums, programming), Wolfgang Schrödl (vocals, guitar, keyboards, piano), Stefan Schulte-Holthaus (bass) and Tim Eiermann (vocals, guitar).
 The vast majority of their songs are sung in English.
 Their debut single “Narcotic”, recorded in 1997, was a hit in many European countries in 1998.
 This song was later remixed and became a German, Austrian and Dutch hit for YouNotUs in 2019.